-The Air Force issued a service-disabled, veteran-owned small business (SDVOSB) set aside solicitation for courseware development and training for its aircrew flying B-52 and B-51 aircrafts.
+The Air Force issued a service-disabled veteran-owned small business set-aside solicitation for courseware development and training for its aircrew flying B-52 and B-51 aircrafts.
+AR 489.
 The awardee was required to have a facility security clearance at the time of the award.
-Sonoran and Spectre Pursuit Group, LLC were two of nine offerors that submitted proposals.
+Sonoran and Spectre Pursuit Group LLC were two of nine offerors that submitted proposals.
 At the time of proposal submission, Spectre did not have the required facility clearance.
-The Contracting Officer (CO) determined that Spectre was not eligible for the award for that reason and awarded the contract to Sonoran.
+The contracting officer determined that Spectre was not eligible for award because for that reason and awarded the contract to Sonoran.

-Spectre filed a bid protest challenging the CO's decision at the Government Accountability Office (GAO) on the grounds that the decision to eliminate its proposal was a negative responsibility determination, and, therefore, the Air Force was required to refer the matter to the Small Business Administration (SBA).
+In Sonoran Technology and Professional Services LLC v.
+United States, the Court of Federal Claims considered the knowledge that an awardee would have gained from intervening in a protest in deciding whether the awardee's subsequent protest was refer the matter to the Small Business Administration for a responsibility determination.
 After the GAO dismissed the protest, Spectre filed a new protest at the COFC, and the Air Force took corrective action, which consisted of referring the matter of Spectre's responsibility to the SBA.
 The SBA notified the Air Force and Spectre that it could not make a responsibility determination because of the award to Sonoran.
 In response, Spectre filed a new bid protest at the COFC challenging the SBA's failure to make a responsibility determination.